michaelloomis8191/michaelloomis8191/README.md

 - 👋 Hi, I’m @michaelloomis8191
 - 👀 I’m interested in Home Assistant
 - 🌱 I’m currently learning Russian
-- ⚡ Fun fact: The next dish I plan to serve other people is ChickenLiverPate
+- ⚡ Fun fact: The next dish I plan to serve other people is Chicken Liver Pate Sushi

 <!---
 michaelloomis8191/michaelloomis8191 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.